-The Press Association sets high editorial standards, follows the Editors' Code of Practice - in its spirit and not just to the letter - and readily corrects mistakes.
+PA sets high editorial standards, follows the Editors' Code of Practice - in its spirit and not just to the letter - and readily corrects mistakes.

-We deal with complaints effectively but as we are now a member of the Independent Press Standards Organisation (Ipso) we are required to have a documented internal complaints procedure.
+We deal with complaints effectively but as we are a member of the Independent Press Standards Organisation (Ipso) we are required to have a documented internal complaints procedure.